Eduardo Bennett

-José Eduardo Bennett (born 11 September 1968, in La Ceiba) is a Honduran former footballer.
+José Eduardo Bennett (born 11 September 1968) is a Honduran former footballer.
 He is currently manager of UPNFM.

 Club career

 Born in La Ceiba, Bennett played in the youth teams of local side Victoria and moved to Tegucigalpa aged 14.
 There he played college football and later joined Curacao.
 His debut in Liga Nacional was on 29 September 1988 at the age of 19 wearing Curacao's jersey against Motagua, and he scored to tie 1-1.

 Nicknamed El Balín or Demonio (the Demon), he played for Curacao, CD Olimpia and CD Victoria in Honduras, Cobras in Mexico, Argentinos Juniors, San Lorenzo (with whom he won the 1995 Clausura title) and Second Division Chacarita Juniors and Quilmes in 10 years in Argentina as well as for Cobreloa in Chile.

 His debut in Honduran Second Division was on February 4, 2007 at the age of 38 for Unión Ájax against Real Sociedad.
 By May 2009, he has scored 83 goals in the Honduran national league.

 At age 41, Bennett retired after playing with Necaxa in the Honduran second division and started training the Necaxa reserves.